 Your name will remain on the registry for a period of 24 months from the date of certification.
 Thereafter, you must submit verification that you provided at least 7.5 or 8 consecutive hours of nursing-related services for compensation during the 24-month period.

-To register for the STNA exam, your nurse aide training provider may submit your application to Headmaster or you may submit the application on your own using the guidelines provided below:
+To register for the STNA exam, your nurse aide training provider will submit your application to Headmaster or you may submit the application on your own using the guidelines provided below:

 - Visit hdmaster.com and select Ohio under the Nurse Aide column.